capnproto/capnproto/doc/cxx.md

 This implementation makes use of C++11 features.
 If you are using GCC, you will need at least version 4.7 to compile Cap'n Proto, with `--std=gnu++0x`.
 Other compilers have not been tested at this time.
-In general, you do not need to understand C++11 features to _use_ Cap'n Proto; it all happens under the hood.

 This implementation prefers to handle errors using exceptions.
 Exceptions are only used in circumstances that should never occur in normal opertaion.
-For example, exceptions are thrown on assertion failures (indicating bugs in the code), network failures (indicating incorrect configuration), and invalid input.
+For example, exceptions are thrown on assertion failures (indicating bugs in the code), network failures, and invalid input.
 Exceptions thrown by Cap'n Proto are never part of the interface and never need to be caught in correct usage.
 The purpose of throwing exceptions is to allow higher-level code a chance to recover from unexpected circumstances without disrupting other work happening in the same process.
 For example, a server that handles requests from multiple clients should, on exception, return an error to the client that caused the exception and close that connection, but should continue handling other connections normally.

 When Cap'n Proto code might throw an exception from a destructor, it first checks `std::uncaught_exception()` to ensure that this is safe.
 If another exception is already active,